vnijs/radiant/inst/base/tools/help/transform.md

 Choose `Rename` from the `Transformation type` dropdown, select one or more variables and enter new names for them in the rename box shown.
 Separate each name by a `,`.
 Press CTRL-return (or CMD-return on mac) to see the variables with their new names on screen and  press `Save changes` to alter the variable names in the original data.

-#### Remove columns
+#### Reorder or remove columns

-Choose `Remove columns` from the `Transformation type` dropdown and select one or more variables to remove.
-Press `Save changes` to remove the variables from the original data.
+Choose `Reorder/Remove columns` from the `Transformation type` dropdown.
+Drag-and-drop variables to reorder them in the data.
+To remove a variable click the x next to the label.
+Press `Save changes` to commit the changes.
 Note that this action cannot be undone.
 If you want the original variables back you will have to reload the data through the Data > Manage page.

+#### Reorder or remove levels

+If a (single) variable of type `factor` is selected in `Select variable(s)`, choose `Reorder/Remove levels` from the `Transformation type` dropdown to reorder and/or remove levels.
+Drag-and-drop levels to reorder them or click the x to remove them.
+Press `Save changes` to commit the changes.
+Note that this action cannot be undone.
+If you want the original variable back you will have to reload the data through the Data > Manage tab.
+To temporarily remove levels from the data use the `Filter` option discussed below.

 #### Remove missing